Missouri’s high court asked to resolve execution drug debate

 KANSAS CITY, Mo.
-(AP) — A media advocacy group and the American Civil Liberties Union are asking Missouri’s highest court to settle whether the state’s prison officials must publicly reveal its source of the execution drug pentobarbital.
+(AP) — A media advocacy group and the American Civil Liberties Union are asking Missouri’s highest court to settle whether the state’s prison system must reveal the closely guarded source of the drug it uses in executions.

-The nonprofit Reporters Committee for Freedom of the Press, the ACLU and others asked the Missouri Supreme Court in a filing Wednesday to resolve the issue that’s produced conflicting low court rulings.
+The nonprofit Reporters Committee for Freedom of the Press, the American Civil Liberties Union and other plaintiffs asked the Missouri Supreme Court on Wednesday to review the matter, saying the issue has led to conflicting lower-court rulings.

-The Missouri Department of Corrections has refused to disclose its pentobarbital supplier, saying the identity is shielded by a state law.
+The Missouri Department of Corrections has refused to disclose who supplies it with pentobarbital, saying suppliers’ identities are shielded as part of its “execution team.”

-Opponents believe the drug could come from compounding pharmacies that do not face the same approval process or testing standards of larger pharmaceutical companies.
+But the sources of the drugs in Missouri and other death-penalty states are widely believed to be compounding pharmacies, which make drugs tailored to a client’s specific needs.
+Those pharmacies do not face the same approval process or testing standards of larger pharmaceutical companies, spawning lawsuits by watchdogs pressing for them to be publicly known and properly scrutinized.

 Most Read Stories